-- Read and familiarize yourself with all aspects of the course syllabus - Complete required readings from the chapters in the textbook, watch pre-recorded lectures and take impeccable notes, and attend synchronous lectures/office hours on a regular basis - Learning over time approach will help with comprehension of course material
+- Read and familiarize yourself with all aspects of the course syllabus - During lectures whether you are viewing synchronously and asynchronously, please take impeccable notes.
+Recommended readings from the chapters in the textbook may also be helpful. - All quizzes and examination questions will be taken directly from the course lectures. - Learning over time approach will help with comprehension of course material